 **details removed to protect her from identification

-Jennifer Porras Pabon Jennifer is studying theology at the Biblical Seminary of Colombia (FUSBC) in Medellin.
+Jennifer Porras Pabon Jennifer is studying theology at the Biblical Seminary of Colombia (BSC) in Medellin.
 She is a happy mother of two and serves in her church as a children’s ministry trainer and coordinator.
 Though she deeply appreciates pastoral work, she is particularly passionate about the academic study of the Word.
-Upon graduating from FUSBC she is prayerfully hopeful she will be able to pursue a graduate degree.
+Upon graduating from BSC she is prayerfully hopeful she will be able to pursue a graduate degree.

 Clement is studying Christian Education at the Ghana Christian University College and is involved in preaching and teaching on campus.
 Clement is the eldest of 4 children of a family of six that struggles financially.
 He appreciates the opportunity to acquire knowledge and skills for ministry and has learned to adopt a humble attitude of lifelong learning.
 After graduating he plans to be involved in evangelistic ministry, particularly children.